JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _The Biology of Belief_ by Bruce H. Lipton<br>
 _Influence : The Pshychology of Persuasion_ by Robert B. Cialdini<br>
 _The Rational Male_ by Rollo Tomassi<br>
+_Contagious: How to Build Word of Mouth in the Digital Age_ by Jonah Berger<br>

 **Health**<br>
 _Why We Sleep_ by Matthew Walker<br>